Muzammil-Abubakar/Django-Demo/readme.txt

 - Ok now we added the basic functionality between the new urls.py in myapp and views.py

 - Then we connected the urls.py of myapp and the urls of demo.

+- Then we made a base and html template and saw how the home inherits the base.html template